AI Prompt

 - Do not add signed identity code or a Gleam-specific sign-in screen.

-- Use notification polling as a foreground catch-up path even if APNs is enabled.
+- Use notification polling as a foreground catch-up path even if APNs is enabled, and route tapped notifications with url(forNotification:) or url(forRemoteNotification:).

 Diagnostics: